polystat/odin/README.md

 - `build.sbt` - main build configuration file
 - `project/Dependendencies.scala` - lists dependencies and versions for the projects
 - `project/Compiler.scala` - lists compiler flags used to compile the project and compiler plugins

+# Development

+`master` branch has the latest changes and must always be buildable.
+All the code changes are done through sending pull requests to the repositories.
+After [CI](#ci) has successfully finished and a reviewer has approved changes, the code can be merged to the `master` branch.

+## CI

+When a pull request is sent to `master` or a branch with a pull request to `master` is pushed, the following checks will run via GitHub Actions:

+- Build — all projects in the repository are built to check that the code compiles
+- Test — all tests are ran to check that new changes have not broken the existing functionality

+For more information, see `.github/workflows/ci.yml`.